-Joshua “Josh” Penninger grew up living in various cities and military bases across the southeast United States for most of his childhood.
+Joshua “Josh” Penninger, MSM, MMS, PA-C, grew up living in various cities and military bases across the southeast United States for most of his childhood.
 With a father in the U.S. Coast Guard, it was not uncommon for his family to move every 3 to 4 years.
 Changing schools and leaving childhood friends behind was never easy; however, being a triplet and having two other brothers the same age made the change less difficult.
 After graduating high school in Fairhope, Alabama, Penninger attended the University of South Alabama from 2016 to 2020, where he studied Biology and minored in Psychology and Management.
-During this time, he volunteered weekly at the University of South Alabama Children’s & Women’s Hospital, where he tutored pediatric patients and taught basic piano lessons.
+During this time, he volunteered weekly at the University of South Alabama Children’s & Women’s Hospital, where he tutored pediatric patients and taught beginner piano lessons.
 In addition, he worked as a Certified Nursing Assistant at two long-term care facilities, primarily working with patients with Alzheimer’s and dementia.
 His heart for service began after he started serving in various organizations during his undergraduate career.
 Two experiences to highlight in particular were when Penninger served on the Board of Directors for the Alabama District of Circle K International, a branch of Kiwanis International, and when he wrote for the national Alpha Epsilon Delta Pre-Health Professional Honor Society’s magazine, The Scalpel.